Sleepy Hallow

-Tegan Joshua Anthony Chambers (born December 20, 1999), known professionally as Sleepy Hallow, is an American rapper and singer making Brooklyn drill music.
-Originally from Jamaica, Chambers grew up in the Flatbush section of Brooklyn in New York City alongside frequent collaborator Sheff G.
+Tegan Joshua Anthony Chambers, known professionally as Sleepy Hallow, is a Jamaican-American rapper and singer-songwriter who specializes in Brooklyn drill.
+Born in Jamaica, Chambers was raised in Flatbush, Brooklyn, New York City, alongside frequent collaborator and co-founder of Winners Circle Entertainment Sheff G.

-In 2018, he had his first breakthrough viral single with "Flows", which also featured Sheff G. In August 2020, his single "Deep End Freestyle" featuring Fousheé was certified platinum by the RIAA.
-In August 2021, his single "2055" peaked at number 51 on the US Billboard Hot 100, becoming his highest-charting song.
-He is currently signed to Winners Circle Entertainment and RCA Records.
+Signing with Winners Circle Entertainment in 2019, the label entered a joint venture with RCA Records the following year.
+Chambers first saw recognition for his verse on the Sheff G's 2019 single, "Flow".
+His 2020 single, "Deep End Freestyle" (featuring Fousheé) received platinum certification by the Recording Industry Association of America (RIAA) and marked his first entry on the Billboard Hot 100.
+His 2021 single, "2055" peaked at number 51 on the chart.

 Early life

 As a child, Chambers immigrated from Jamaica to the Flatbush section of Brooklyn, New York City.
 Around the age of 12, he started to rap.
 He later picked the name "Sleepy Hallow" as his rap name as that was his name in the streets.
 Chambers dropped out of school in the ninth grade.
 He first met friend and collaborator Sheff G when the two were preparing to fight, but stopped when Sheff G was impressed with how Chambers carried himself.